Best Mild Homemade Sauerkraut Recipe (That Happens to Be Super Easy!)

 grating apple for mild sauerkraut

-I'm going to start with a confession: I used to buy a head of cabbage and shred it myself, but now I just buy a couple bags of shredded cabbage (or coleslaw mix with carrots and purple cabbage like pictured).
-At .99 to $1.30 each, the price is similar and the time savings is worth it to me!
+I’m going to start with a confession: I used to buy a head of cabbage and shred it myself, but now I just buy a couple bags of shredded cabbage (or coleslaw mix with carrots and purple cabbage like pictured).
+At about $1.30 a bag, the price isn’t too bad and the time savings is worth it to me!

 Also, some people only ferment with organic produce, but that would make this pretty expensive and cabbage is always on the “clean 15” list for pesticides, so I stick with the more cost effective version.
 You do you.

-TIP: I always shred one peeled apple into the mix because I read that it helps keep the sauerkraut mild.
-It's optional of course.
+TIP: I sometimes shred one peeled apple into the mix like pictured above because I read that it helps keep the sauerkraut mild.
+It’s optional of course, and I only do it occasionally.

 mixing mild sauerkraut